the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

 is indeed a possible choice.
-We present the formalisation below, but do not comment on the calculation, leaving it to the curious reader to load this file in Agda and poke around the proof.
+We present the formalisation below, but do not comment on the calculation, leaving it to the curious reader to load this file in Mikan and poke around the proof.

 ```agda
       lemma : (a : A.Ob) (f : H.₀ a B.≅ b)